10TeV-wakefield-collider/simulation_guide/docs/example_simulations/single_stage/wake_t_cylindrical.rst

 using the quasi-static code `Wake-T <https://wake-t.readthedocs.io/en/latest/>`_.
 For more details on the approximations made in Wake-T and their validity, see :doc:`../../validity_of_codes/index`.

+Overview:
+- Laser in a flat stage, with parabolic plasma channel for guiding
+- Trapezoidal beam ; beam transverse size and length need to be carefully chosen (typically with optimization) optimize matchign and beamloading

 Installation
 ------------